 teacher, student, and movie enthusiast has been waiting for, as well as a one-stop primer in the past, present, and future of film production, exhibition,

 circulation, and theory.
-Great glossary, wide-ranging examples, and utterly unpretentious prose that is nonetheless rigorous in its analysis;
+Great glossary, wide-ranging examples, and utterly unpretentious prose that remains rigorous in its analysis;

 the book commits itself at every turn to the artistry, politics, and accessibility of cinema.